Adjust the zoom extent of your tileset

 Simplification at lower zoom levels reduces complexity on the map in places where the details would not even be noticed.
 This simplification makes the map load more efficiently.

 The amount of data that can exist in a single vector tile has an upper size limit.
 By simplifying complex vector features during the upload process, we make sure each tile in your vector tileset falls below this upper limit and will display correctly on your maps.

 Minimum and maximum zoom levels

 Sometimes, it is not possible to display data legibly at a given zoom level.
 For example, a dense series of topographic lines would turn into a jumble of features when viewing the map at a low zoom level.
 Conversely, lower-resolution data would appear too coarse at high zoom levels.
 To prevent both of these potential issues, the Mapbox Uploads API analyzes your data and automatically determines the maximum and minimum zoom levels at which tiles should be rendered.

-For raster tilesets, the minzoom and maxzoom levels are set based on the resolution of the uploaded image.
+For raster tilesets, the uploaded image resolution sets the minzoom and maxzoom levels.
 Higher resolution images will result in the tileset rendering at more zoom levels.

 Much of the data behind Mapbox Streets comes from OpenStreetMap.
 You can download this data using Overpass Turbo and adjust its zoom level options with Tippecanoe, a command-line utility for converting complex data into vector tiles.
 To download, prepare, and upload data from OpenStreetMap to your Mapbox account:

 - Download the data you want to work with using Overpass Turbo.